Hyundai Ioniq Plug-In engines, drive & performance

 Hyundai Ioniq Plug-In hybrid engine, 0-62mph and acceleration

 However, thanks to the instant torque of its electric motor, the Ioniq feels quite brisk from a standstill, even if the Toyota Prius Plug-In ultimately feels faster once on the move.
-In-gear acceleration is also usefully strong; accelerating from 50-70mph takes only 13.2 seconds – useful when joining a motorway from a slip road.
+In-gear acceleration is also usefully strong; accelerating from 50-70mph takes only 13.2 seconds – helpful when joining a motorway from a slip road.

 Unless you’re using EV mode, the petrol engine cuts in with reasonable refinement when required, but the dual-clutch six-speed automatic gearbox isn’t the cleverest around; it can feel sluggish when changing up through the gears or if you suddenly need a spurt of acceleration.

 But with only 60bhp on tap, you may start to hold up traffic along challenging country lanes or on motorway inclines, so this mode is best used in town only.
-In hybrid mode, the Ioniq does a good job of juggling electric and petrol power, while attempting to use the electric motor more often than the Ioniq Hybrid model.
+In hybrid mode, the Ioniq does a good job of juggling electric and petrol power, while attempting to use the electric motor more often and for longer than the Ioniq Hybrid model.

 There's a fair amount of body lean if you throw the car at a corner, but you'll find that a pretty unsatisfying exercise.
 That's because while the steering is accurate enough, it’s devoid of feel, so you’re never quite sure what the front wheels are doing.
-In addition, the tyres are designed for economy rather than grip – this is a car that likes to take things easy rather than be hustled down a twisty road.
+In addition, the Ioniq's tyres are designed for economy rather than grip – this is a car that likes to take things easy rather than be hustled down a twisty road.